zekeriyasari/DigitalCommunications.jl/README.md

 5. Gray coding.

 # Installation
-`DigitalCommunications` has not been registered package yet.
+`DigitalCommunications` has not been registered yet.
 To install it, open a julia repl, type
 ```
 ] add https://github.com/zekeriyasari/DigitalCommunications.jl
 ```